Tinche/uapi/docs/handlers.md

     ...
 ```

-Since exceptions don't show up in the handler signature, they won't be present in the generated OpenAPI schema.
+Since exceptions don't show up in the handler signature they won't be present in the generated OpenAPI schema.
 If you need them to, you can add the actual response type into the handler response signature as part of a union:

 ```python